elixir-lang/elixir/lib/elixir/pages/getting-started/basic-types.md

 true
 ```

-Since only `false` and `nil` are considered "falsy", values like `0` and `""` that some other programming languages consider to also be "falsy" are in fact "truthy" in Elixir.
+Similarly, values like `0` and `""`, which some other programming languages consider to be "falsy", are also "truthy" in Elixir.

 ## Atoms